Eco-Flow/training/docs/commandline.md

 /workspace/gitpod/.bash_profile:<br>

 `alias hist5='history | tail -n 5`<br>

-Then source the `/workspace/gitpod/.bash_profile` file:<br>
+Then us the command `source` on the `/workspace/gitpod/.bash_profile` file to tell unix to add this alias to the command line:

 `source /workspace/gitpod/.bash_profile file`

 "hist5" was the name I used, but you can call it whatever command you wish, as long as it doesn't already exist.
 </details>

+Also, try out the other commands `lss` and `h1`.

 **Step 5.
 Save your history**
 <br><br>
-Finally, it is a good idea to save you command history from time to time.
+Finally, it is a good idea to save you command `history`.

-Luckily you can use the history command.
-Save your current session command history and then save it to a file called "my_history.txt"
+Save your current session command `history` and then save it to a file called "my_history.txt"

 Then use the VSCode file system, in the browser panel on the left hand side.

 Right click the my_history.txt file and select DOWNLOAD, to download the file to your local machine.